UA-ResearchComputing-HPC/ua-researchcomputing-hpc.github.io/Singularity-Examples/README.md

 A machine learning example that shows how to run a Tensorflow script on an GPU node.

 ### [Running RStudio](RStudio-Example)
-An example of how to use RStudio in an Open OnDemand Desktop session using a Singularity image.
+An example of how to use RStudio in an Open OnDemand Desktop session using a container.

 *****